-Spin classes, Zumba, and Bikram yoga classes are, you have to admit, only so fun.
-They might be a great workout but they’re nothing compared to the utter joy you felt as a kid getting across the high monkey bars for the first time.
+Spin classes, Zumba, and Bikram yoga classes can only be so fun.
+They might be a great workout, but they’re nothing compared to the exuberant joy you felt as a kid getting across the high monkey bars for the first time.

-Lucky for you, Buffalo has a variety of indoor and outdoor playgrounds that will make any adult feel like the kid they once were.
+Lucky for you, Buffalo has a variety of indoor and outdoor playgrounds that will make any adult feel like a kid again.

-Instead of becoming a couch potato this winter or getting a little too familiar with your local bartender (hey it happens), book your closest friends for a night out that’ll bring you right back to where you wish you were on the reg – elementary school.
+Instead of sitting at home this winter, or getting a little too familiar with your local bartender, book your closest friends for a night out that’ll bring you right back to when you wish you were- a child again.

 Where: 2171 Sheridan Dr, Tonawanda